SamiaTouileb/NERDz/README.md

 - **LOC**: all geographical places including continents, mountains, seas, buildings (e.g. football stadiums), streets, and neighborhoods.

-- **PROD**: characterizes objects, or line of objects, aslong as they are produced by humans.e.g.,TVs and vehicles.
+- **PROD**: characterizes objects, or line of objects, as long as they are produced by humans.e.g.,TVs and vehicles.

 - **MISC**: all entities that rarely occur in our dataset.
 These include quantities, money, diseases, and chemical components.

-The table below shows the distribution of the annotated entities accross types and splits.
+The table below shows the distribution of the annotated entities across types and splits.

 | Type | Train | Dev | Test | Total | %|
 | :--- | ---: | ---: | ---: | ---: | ---: |